omni-us/jsonargparse/DOCUMENTATION.rst

   are not required to be ``runtime_checkable``.
 But the accepted classes must match exactly the signature of the protocol's public methods.

-- ``dataclasses`` are supported even when nested.
-Final classes, attrs' ``define`` decorator, and pydantic's ``dataclass`` decorator and ``BaseModel`` classes are supported and behave like standard dataclasses.
+- ``dataclasses`` are supported even when nested and by default don't accept subclasses.
+Final classes, attrs' ``define``, pydantic's ``dataclass`` and pydantic's ``BaseModel`` classes are supported and behave like standard dataclasses.
 For more details see :ref:`subclasses-disabled`.
-If a dataclass is mixed inheriting from a normal class, it is considered a subclass type instead of a dataclass.
+If a dataclass is mixed inheriting from a normal class, by default it will accept subclasses.

 - User-defined ``Generic`` types are supported.
 For more details see :ref:`generic-types`.